Family of woman in vegetative state who gave birth is 'traumatized and in shock'

 Breaking News Emails

-Phoenix police said Wednesday they are reaching out to the community in search of a suspect for sexual assault after a woman who has been in a vegetative state for years gave birth to a baby boy.
+Phoenix police said Wednesday they are reaching out to the community to help identify a suspect for sexual assault after a woman who has been in a vegetative state for years gave birth.

-A lawyer for the woman's family meanwhile said they are "traumatized and in shock" by the "abuse and neglect" of their daughter.
+A lawyer for the woman's family meanwhile said they are "traumatized and in shock" by the "abuse and neglect" of her but that "the baby boy has been born into a loving family and will be well cared for."

-Police were called to a Hacienda HealthCare center at around 3:42 p.m. on Dec.
+Police were called to a Hacienda HealthCare center in Phoenix at around 3:42 p.m. on Dec.
 29, according to statements by police and Hacienda.

+Police Sgt.
+Tommy Thompson said Wednesday that an infant had "coded," referring to emergency calls when "someone is in distress, having trouble breathing, or unconscious."

 Hacienda HealthCare has said the woman was a patient at one of its facilities, and called it a "deeply disturbing, but unprecedented situation."